Thank you for signing up for the LearnerShape beta test!

 Currently you can do this only directly with the content provider.
 We will soon introduce the option to see recommendations only of free content.
 Later, we plan to have content partnerships that will allow users to pay directly via the LearnerShape platform.

 Access the course detail pane by clicking the course name on your Calendar, then use the Status drop-down menu to adjust the course status to ‘In progress’ or ‘Complete’.
-In later versions of LearnerShape, we may add more detailed recording of how much of the course you have completed.
+In later versions of LearnerShape, we will add more detailed recording of how much of the course you have completed.

 The main menu is accessible by clicking on the down arrow at the right side of the top menu bar.